BrandenMc/vlen4114_ClothEase/README.md

 ## Acknowledgments

-- This project was created as a part of learning object-oriented programming in C++.
+- This project was created as a part of learning the course 21CSC101T(Object Oriented Design and Programming) of SRM Institute of Science and Technology.
-- Special thanks to the contributors and the open-source community for their valuable input.
+- Special thanks to the open-source community for their valuable input.